samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 Here we created an HTML page with the same logic we used in the development environment.

 If you have an application built with React, you can still use your rating component without any problem.
-Assuming you have built your React app with [create-react-app](https://github.com/facebook/create-react-app), you need to copy the folder containing the distribution code inside the `public` folder of your project.
+Assuming you have built your React app with [create-react-app](https://github.com/facebook/create-react-app), you need to copy the folder containing the distribution code (`dist`) inside the `public` folder of your project.
 Then open the `index.html` file and put in it the same HTML script element we've seen for the vanilla JavaScript case.
 Now you can use the `<my-rating>` tag inside any JSX expression in your application.
 For example, the following is the standard App component created by `create-react-app` with the rating component used in the JSX:

 ```javascript
 import React, { Component } from 'react';